 While many adults enjoy pondering the colorful depths of Yellowstone’s Grand Canyon, watching wildlife through binoculars and spotting scopes, and admiring the intricacies of various hot springs, many children can become quickly bored with these activities and easily distracted.
 Pair this with a lot of time in the car and you have high potential for cranky youth.

 We suggest you research ways in advance to engage kids so everyone in your group has fun visiting Yellowstone.
 Consider enrolling children to become a Junior Ranger or a Young Scientist with the National Park Service (information available through Yellowstone’s website and visitor centers).
 These honorary positions include activities that encourage participants to observe nature, take notes, and use critical thinking skills.
 A “Wildlife Checklist” available for free at entrance gates will also keep youth busy and maybe even spur a little well-natured sibling rivalry.
-The Yellowstone Forever retail store on Park Street sells educational books and activities that may also help kids appreciate their time in Yellowstone, with books about local hikes that may appeal to older children and teenagers.
+There are many shops in Gardiner sell educational books and activities that may also help kids appreciate their time in Yellowstone, with books about local hikes that may appeal to older children and teenagers.

 Finding a place to stay in and around Gardiner can be tricky, especially between mid-May and late September when park visitation is at its highest, so we recommend as soon as you decide to visit the park you immediately set about securing lodging.